fenago/data-science/lab_guides/Lab_1.md

 In Python, you can handle and manipulate different types of variables.
 Each has its own specificities and benefits.
-We will not go through every single one of them but rather focus on the main ones that you will have to use in this book.
+We will not go through every single one of them but rather focus on the main ones that you will have to use in this course.
 For each of the following code examples, you can run the code in Google Colab to view the given output.